-But, a positive work culture has a tremendous impact on your employees.
+But, positive work culture has a tremendous impact on your employees.

 …a large and growing body of research on positive organizational psychology demonstrates that not only is a cut-throat environment harmful to productivity over time, but that a positive environment will lead to dramatic benefits for employers, employees, and the bottom line.

-We talked about finding and hiring highly effective employees in a recent video.
+We talked about finding and hiring highly effective employees in the following video.

 So how does one create a positive workplace culture?